Playtronica/biotron-firmware/COMMANDS.md

 Has one parameter.
 The parameter is responsible for smoothness (from 0 to 99%)

-### Change octave
+### Change scale
 (Function Number Bite = 3)

-Changes octave.
+Changes scale.

 Has one parameter.
-The parameter is responsible for octave. (from 0 to 11)
+The parameter is responsible for scale. (from 0 to 11)

 | Byte | Octave     |
 |------|------------|